ITRecords38/uebersicht-now-playing/README.md

 ## Installation

 Download the `now-playing.widget.zip` and unzip it to your widgets folder (default: ~/Library/Application Support/Übersicht/widgets).
+It's important that the folder name of the widget is `now-playing`.

 ### Sonos